 Are You Adequately Protected?

 Understanding your property insurance policy is crucial to ensuring you’re adequately protected.
 However, the language and structure of these documents can be confusing, often leaving homeowners unsure about what their coverage entails.
-This guide will help you navigate your policy with confidence and explain how loss assessors can assist you if you ever need to make a claim.
+This guide will help you navigate your policy with confidence and explain how loss assessors can assist you if you ever need to make a claim.1.
+Start with the Declarations Page

-The declarations page is often the first section of your policy and provides an overview of key information, including:
+The declarations page is often the first section of your policy and provides an overview of key information, including:-

 - Policyholder Details: Your name and address.